AyaanAdi/AyaanAdi.github.io/README.md

-no 2 i shall place ditches around farhats house no 3 i will threaten farhat to fall into a ditch no 4 I remeber when farhat would fell into a ditch he dug by his own. no 5 farhat is so determined to fall into a ditch
+no 2 i shall place ditches around farhats house no 3 i will threaten farhat to fall into a ditch no 4 I remeber when farhat would fell into a ditch he dug by his own.

+No 5 farhat is so determined to fall into a ditch